 Nonetheless, many were right to suggest that Mr Javid was not finished with frontline politics.

 In June 2021, he quickly gave up his new found outside interests to return to the Cabinet as Secretary of State for Health.
+He lasted just 13 months in the role, before resigning from the Johnson cabinet for the second time.

 Given that Javid has a picture of Margaret Thatcher hung on his office wall, there are no prizes for guessing his ideological outlook.